NotNorom/cutepokebot/README.md

 Usage: `/tags <..tags>`
 - If `<tags>` is omitted, gets the currently set tags
 - If `<tags>` is provided, sets the tags
+    - Tags are space separated
+    - Tags are the exact same thing you would enter into the e621/e926 search bar
+    - See more infos on tags here: https://e926.net/help/cheatsheet

 <hr>